 You are using an outdated browser.
 Please upgrade your browser to improve your experience

-What is Scrum without a cross-functional, self-managing team?
+What is agile without a cross-functional, self-managing team?
 This empowered value-creating unit iterating both what they are building and how they are building it, constantly gathering feedback, reflecting and learning.
-All the time, guided by a servant-leader focused on Scrum Mastery – using the framework to make the framework unnecessary.
+All the time, guided by a servant-leader focused on Scrum Mastery – using the principles and values of agile to make the framework of Scrum unnecessary.

 The term servant-leadership originated from an essay by Robert K. Greenleaf in 1970, “The Servant As Leader” where he essentially calls for a reversal of traditional leadership (the accumulation and exercise of power by one person at the top of the pyramid).
 Instead, Greenleaf calls for a leader whose focus is to ensure that other people’s highest priority needs are being served.